MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 The Business Intelligence Deployment Progress window appears.
 This window displays the report deployment progress.

-If you don’t have the appropriate permissions to deploy reports, a window opens where you can enter a domain\\user name and the password you use to log in to Microsoft Windows.
+If you don't have the appropriate permissions to deploy reports, a window opens where you can enter a domain\\user name and the password you use to log in to Microsoft Windows.